Canberra Cavalry: Home venue

-The Cavalry's home venue where they play home games is Narrabundah Ballpark (known as MIT Ballpark for sponsorship reasons), located in the south-central Canberra suburb of Narrabundah, ACT, Australia.
+The Cavalry's home venue is Narrabundah Ballpark, located in the south-central Canberra suburb of Narrabundah, ACT, Australia.
 The venue is owned by the ACT Government and has a seating capacity of 2,250.
-The fans nicknamed the venue "The Fort", which the Cavalry management embraced before the naming rights were sold.
+The fans nicknamed the venue "The Fort".

 The ballpark received a major renovation upgrade in 2010 with a second stage of upgrades planned for 2017.
 In January 2018, the ACT Government funded a new $4.5 million upgrade of Narrabundah Ballpark.
 The purpose of the upgrade was to bring the ballpark up to a standard to attract international use and assist in Cavalry recruitment from Asian and North American affiliated clubs.
 The upgrade works would include Increasing ground capacity with new match day seating options and a refurbishment of the main grandstand.
 The building of a new annex for new bathroom, kitchen, bar and function room facilities, as well as space for the establishment of the Canberra Baseball Hall of Fame.
 The building of a new facility for club officials, scorers, broadcast crew and announcers.
 Plus, upgrades to the player locker rooms to provide additional space, individual lockers and phone charging points.
 The upgrade works would take nine months to be completed and be ready in time for the next ABL season.
 In 2019, the Ballpark became the end-of-season training camp for South Korean baseball team SK Wyverns.
 In 2020 the Ballpark was again upgraded, this time by CK Architecture on behalf of the ACT Government.
 The upgrades included building new dugout style seating, upgrades to the entire concourse, building a new clubhouse, bar and new 300 tired-spectator seats for the grandstand as well as improvements to the change rooms and training facilities.